yverr/Pic-Puzzle/README.md

 **Gameplay**
 ------------
+1. **Game Menu**: Click 'Play Game' to choose a difficulty.
+2. **Choosing Difficulty**: You can pick between Easy, Medium, and Hard(Medium and diff are still in development).

-1. **Solve the puzzle**: Solve the puzzle by sliding the tiles into the correct position.
+3. **Solve the puzzle**: Solve the puzzle by sliding the tiles into the correct position.
-2. **Progress to the next puzzle**: Progress to the next puzzle by clicking on the picture.
+4. **Progress to the next puzzle**: Progress to the next puzzle by clicking on the picture.
+5. **Move Count**: Your moves are counted so try to make less moves as much as possible!

 **Troubleshooting**
 ------------------